pagekite/upagekite/webapp/README.md

 -----------------------------------------------------------------------
 ## Limitations

-uPagekite includes a very minimal implementation of a web server, which is designed to run under tight memory constraints on embedded hardware.
+uPageKite includes a very minimal implementation of a web server, which is designed to run under tight memory constraints on embedded hardware.

 This is a brief summary of the main differences between uPageKite